Permanent Supportive Housing

 Offering housing, community, education, and health care for low-income individuals who need a safe and supportive place.

-The Mustard Seed housing programs provide long-term housing for people in need.
+The Mustard Seed low-income housing provides long-term accommodations for people in need.
 Our mission is to support individuals through acceptance, empowerment, and practical solutions as they strive for stable housing, independent living, a positive lifestyle, and community.

-All of our residents have full and free access to our Wellness Centre located on the main floor of the 1010 Centre.
-There our staff work with over 600 agencies across the city to provide advocacy, mental health and addiction counselling, chaplaincy, and more.
+Additionally, every resident has full and free access to our Wellness Centre located on the main floor of the 1010 Centre.
+Wellness staff work with over 600 agencies across the city to provide advocacy, mental health and addiction counselling, chaplaincy, and more.

 We provide single-living apartments for individuals such as seniors living on a fixed income, new immigrants to Canada, individuals who need a safe place and supportive place, individuals with disabilities, and individuals who have special needs.